bd-j/prospector/doc/sfhs.rst

 component can also be added.
 Finally, the SFH descibed in simha14 is also available.
 See the `FSPS documentation
 <https://github.com/cconroy20/fsps/blob/master/doc/MANUAL.pdf>`_ for details.

+It is also possible to model *linear combinations* of these parameteric SFHs.
+This is accomplished by making the ``mass`` parameter a vector with the number of elements corresponding to the number of components.
+Other paramaters of the FSPS stellar population model (e.g. ``age``, ``tau``, and even ``dust2`` or ``dust1``) can be also be made vectors, with vector priors if they are free to be fit; relevant scalar parameters will be shared by all components.

 Use of parametric SFHs requires an instance of :py:class:`prospect.sources.CSPSpecBasis` to be used as the ``sps`` object.
 A set